Feeding and nourishing ourselves is necessary for physical and emotional survival. Our relationship with food is complicated.

 What types of eating disorders are there?

-What is the difference between anorexia, bulimia, and binge eating disorder?
+What is the difference between anorexia and bulimia?

 What are medical complications of eating disorders?

 Overall, the long term effects of eating disorders can range from dental and gastrointestinal (GI) problems due to purging and/or laxative use to death from starvation.
 Hair loss or thinning, loss of menses, anemia, and infertility are other possible effects.
 The longer term psychological effects can be depression and anxiety as well as co-occurring disorders like substance use or non-suicidal self-harm (cutting).